cau-se/oceandsl-tools/doc/tools/dar.rst

 Therefore, you can extract names and other information on function with dar utilizing addrline automatically.

-The executable must be compiled with -g to contain debugging symbols.
+The executable must be compiled with option `-g` to contain debugging symbols when using `gcc`.

+For ELF binaries which have been compiled with debug symbols can be used to resolve logged function pointers in the Kieker log.
+Therefore, `dar` relies on an executable called `addrline` which must be installed.
+The location can be provided with `-a`.

+As the debugging symbols are included in the executable, the executable must also be provided to `dar` with the option `-e`.

 Special Trace Cases
 -------------------